han-yaeger/yaeger-tutorial/docs/level.md

 # Creating a level

-Now that we have a TitleScene, lets add a Game Level.
-Since a level is typically a Scene that contains animated Entities, we are going to extend a `DynamicScene` .
+Now that we have a Title Scene, lets add a Game Level.
+Since a level is typically a Scene that contains animated Entities, we are going to extend a `DynamicScene`.

-![Edit](images/edit.png) Add a scene called `GameLevel`, which extends a `DynamicScene`, to the `com.github.hanyaeger.tutorial.scenes` package.
+![Edit](images/edit.png) Add a scene called `GameLevel`, which extends `DynamicScene`, to the `com.github.hanyaeger.tutorial.scenes` package.
 Use the method `setupScene()` to set the background to the asset `background2.jpg` and the audio to `waterworld.mp3`.

 At this moment the level has not yet been added to the game.
-You have only created a new class, that needs to be instantiated and added to the `YaegerGame` .
+You have only created a new class, that needs to be instantiated and added to `YaegerGame`.

 ![Edit](images/edit.png) Use the `setupScenes()` from the `Waterworld`-class to add `GameLevel` to the game.
 Choose a wise `id`.